Henri Toivomäki

-Henri Toivomäki (born 21 February 1991) is a Finnish footballer, who plays as a defender for KuPS.
+Henri Toivomäki (born 21 February 1991) is a Finnish former professional footballer, who last played as a defender for KuPS.
 He previously played for Sarpsborg 08, FC Lahti, Atalanta, FC Hämeenlinna, AFC Ajax and Almere City FC.

+On 3 October 2023, Toivomäki announced that he is forced to end his professional career due to a head injury he suffered in a UEFA Europa Conference League match against Derry City in July 2023.

 Career

 FC Lahti

 A product of the FC Lahti youth system, Henri Toivomäki made 45 appearances for the Finnish club.
 On 2 December 2009, he was on trial with the French club Racing Club de Lens.
 On 31 January 2010 Toivomäki was loaned to Atalanta, playing in Serie A, with an option to buy at the end of the 2009–10 Serie A season.
 The option was never activated and Toivomäki returned to Lahti, who were struggling against relegation in Veikkausliiga.

 AFC Ajax

 On 3 January 2011, Toivomäki signed a 2 1/2-year contract with Dutch club AFC Ajax.
 Upon his arrival, Toivomäki stated that the influence of FC Lahti teammate Jari Litmanen was decisive in his decision to join the Amsterdam-based side.
 In the first instance, Toivomäki joined the selection of Jong Ajax.
 Sidelines for the entire 2011–12 season due to a groin injury, on 27 June 2012 it was announced that Henri would play for Almere CIty on loan from Ajax until July 2013 to find his form after recovery.
 Making a total of 8 league appearances in the Dutch Eerste Divisie for the side form Almere, and one appearance in the KNVB Cup, not being offered a contract extension following his loan spell however, Toivomäki was released from Ajax, returning to his native Finland.